Building Multi-Agent Memory Systems: Architecture Patterns

 # Billing agent retrieves context from both namespaces

-private_context = client.memory.search(
+private_context = client.search_memories(

 query="customer cust_42 billing history",